Controlled Environment Systems Research Facility

 • Lead and influence social, economic, and health policies surrounding the vast medicinal plant industry through knowledge translation, vital partnerships, and quality production

-The U of G entry, called Canada GOOSE, or Growth Options for Outer Space Environments, is a controlled environment plant growth chamber designed to push the boundaries of high-density crop production yielding a variety of fresh fruits, vegetables, and mushrooms complete with power and water supply.
+The University of Guelph entry, called Canada GOOSE, or Growth Options for Outer Space Environments, is a controlled environment plant growth chamber designed to push the boundaries of high-density crop production yielding a variety of fresh fruits, vegetables, and mushrooms complete with power and water supply.
 Exploiting uniquely Canadian controlled environment technology and expertise, this design innovates ways to achieve homogeneous conditions within a high-density production system.
 While meant to address the supply of fresh nutritious food for astronauts, the chamber could be installed in remote areas or harsh environments to improve food security around the world.

 Controlled Environment Systems Research Facility (CESRF) at the University of Guelph, began as a Natural Sciences and Engineering Research Council Collaborative Research and Development funded project (NSERC-CRD) in collaboration with the aerospace and greenhouse sectors.
 It has since evolved into a research program that has state-of-the-art capacity in controlled environment studies and those related to biological life support for space exploration.
 The CESRF was responsible for the integration of the nutrient delivery system of the EDEN ISS greenhouse facility, and contributed to the power control, command, and data handling subsystems.